Can you tell us a bit about the inspiration behind the story?

 What do you do when you’re on a flight?
 Are you a reader, worker, film watcher?

 I try to be all three.
 I try to read 50 pages, then work for an hour, then watch a film.
 On a long-haul flight to Asia I might manage to perform this cycle three times.

 What do you think about fiction in an inflight magazine?

 I hope the idea takes off.
 (Pun intended: apologies to the Chinese translator.)
 Generally, inflight magazines can be a little generic – like airports themselves, they’re pretty much the same all over the world.
 There are adverts for products I don’t want to buy and destination articles that try so hard to be uncontroversial that the real flavour of the place is lost.
-Featuring fiction is quite brave of Silkroad.
+Featuring fiction is quite brave of you.
 It’s like inviting an unpredictable guest to an innocuous family gathering, where nobody does or says anything unexpected.
 Unpredictable guests may get drunk and make an exhibition of themselves.
-Alternatively, the guest may tell you stories you’ve never heard before, or use language in new ways, or make you think about a familiar topic in a entirely new way.
-I hope that’s what A Forgettable Story does, and I hope more short stories will appear in Silkroad.
+Alternatively, the guest may tell you stories you’ve never heard before, or use language in new ways, or make you think about a familiar topic in an entirely new way.
+I hope that’s what A Forgettable Story does, and I hope more short stories will appear.
 I hope other airlines copy the idea.

 Anything else you want to say about being involved in this project?

 I enjoyed the challenge of incorporating into the story the fact that the story will appear in an airline magazine.
 It felt a little postmodern.

 Finally, what are you working on at the moment?

 Too many things.